Sunday, September 8, 2024

 Look at the Hotel Del Coronado.
 That is just one of many hotels that renumbered their rooms after a death at the hotel that brought unwanted scandal to the business.
 Emma LeDoux's case was the biggest trial of that time, and was mentioned in every single newspaper for months.
 The only thing that upstaged her trial and the murder story itself, was the Great Earthquake of San Francisco in 1906.

-There is no way that the hotel proprietor didn't renumber the rooms to their hotel to avoid having guests freak out if they were assigned to room #97.
+There is no doubt in my mind that the hotel proprietor renumbered the rooms to their hotel to avoid having guests freak out if they were assigned to room #97.
 Remember, people back then were not as open to staying in rooms of murder victims like we are today.
 Ghost hunting and true crime enthusiasts were not "the thing" back then.
 No one wanted to stay in a room they knew someone died in.

 IF YOU WOULD LIKE TO READ THE FACTUAL ACCOUNT OF EMMA LEDOUX'S STORY PLEASE CHECK OUT MY BLOG OR MY BOOKS!!